 Fill-in for show hosts as needed for radio and television

 Participate in marketing activities, community engagement projects and other audience interactions as assigned on behalf of WKAR.

 Participate in on-air and online fundraising as needed

 Mentor news interns and student journalists.

-WKAR is part of Michigan State University College of Communication Arts & Sciences.
-It includes WKAR-TV, WKAR AM and FM Radio, WKAR.org, Radio Reading Service, WKAR Ready-To-Learn, and reaches more than a half-million mid-Michigan residents each week, and contributes to the educational experience of Michigan State University's 50,000-plus student body.
+WKAR is a division of the College of Communication Arts & Sciences at Michigan State University.
+It includes WKAR AM and FM, WKAR-TV, WKAR.org, the Radio Reading Service, and WKAR Ready-To-Learn, and reaches more than a half-million mid-Michigan residents each week, and contributes to the educational experience of Michigan State University's 50,000-plus student body.
 For additional information, please visit www.wkar.org.